 Impact Training

-Recently, at a monthly mastermind group meeting, a member asked me, “Lorna, what does it take to really, really skyrocket sales?”
+Recently, at a monthly mastermind group meeting, a member asked me, “Lorna, what does it take to really, really skyrocket or boost sales?”

 I let the suspense hang in the air for a couple of seconds…with all eyes focused on me.